davfervar/IT_Troubleshooting_Documentation/README.md

  IT Troubleshooting Lab

-This project documentation details the troubleshooting process for a network connectivity issue.
-It simulates real-world scenarios encountered by IT technicians, with each case including a detailed diagnosis, step-by-step resolution, and a concluding reflection.
+This project documentation details the troubleshooting process for a network connectivity issues including linux and windows It shows real-world scenarios encountered by IT technicians, with each case including a detailed diagnosis, step-by-step resolution, and a concluding reflection.

 - [Incident 1 – Not internet connection](incidents/incident-1_no-network.md)